An Historical Tour of London via the British Version of the Monopoly Board Game- A 21st Century View

 Fenchurch Street is the oldest of the stations on the Monopoly board, but unless you have to pass through it, it's one of those places you've heard of and never been to.
 It is the only mainline terminal in London that has no underground, which is why nobody knows where it is.

-It is actually marked in very tiny writing on a tube map next to Tower Hill underground station in the bottom right-hand corner of the circle line.
+It is actually marked in very tiny writing on the tube map next to Tower Hill underground station in the bottom right-hand corner of the circle line.
 This is the station for the Tower of London, and the north side of the bridge.
 Fenchurch Street is tucked away on the edge of the city nearby.
-The Walkie Talkie building is at number 20, but unless you are working in the area or really looking for the station, it is probably the one place on the Monopoly board you are unlikely to visit.
-A shame, as architecturally it is more attractive than the other stations on the board.
+The Walkie Talkie building is at number 20, but unless you are working in the area or really looking for the station, it is probably one place on the Monopoly board you are unlikely to visit.
+A shame, as architecturally it is more attractive than the other three stations on the board.

 Long having been a cheap laugh for Londoners hearing tourists pronouncing it wrongly, Leicester (pronounced Lester) Square is the heart of London's cinemaland and many red carpets have appeared over the years for premieres.
 The Odeon is the largest cinema in the UK, and at the time of writing this is undergoing redevelopments.
 It was the first cinema in Europe to have a digital projector.

 William Hogarth lived in Leicester Square and produced Gin Lane and the Rake's Progress there.
 During a phone call in a box in the square, one Maurice Micklewhite saw a poster for "The Caine Mutiny" and changed his name to Michael Caine.